 - Invest in an Alexa enabled light bulbs which will switch your overhead lights and lamps off and on periodically throughout the day.
 They are pretty easy to use and can be timed to correspond with your usual schedule.
 You can use smart plugs with appliances like televisions that will fool the budding criminal into thinking you are sitting right in front of your set.

-- One thing that baffles me is when people announce on their voicemail that they are on vacation or their email response announces that they are away on vacation.
+- People baffle me when they announce on their voicemail that they are on vacation or their email response announces that they are away on vacation.
 You may as well wear a sign that says ROB ME!
 There is no good reason to inform anyone regarding your plans unless it’s your security company (assuming that you have a monitoring service).
 With few exceptions, keep that information under wraps and give only to those on a need to know basis.

 - As a precaution, pull out that video camera that you have packed in your luggage and walk through every room indicating any valuable items and be sure to get a great close up of said items.
 Take your SD card or tape and store it in a safe place like a metal fireproof box where you keep your important papers.

 - Reduce your electric bill by unplugging items that will not be in use while you are gone.
 Of course, keep those lamps/lights and your tv and radio on standby for the timer, but unplug that computer or anything else that’s unnecessary.
 Protect any items in use by plugging them into surge protectors in the event a nasty thunderstorm tries to claim them.

 - This has less to do with security than just peace of mind.
 I try to clean the house thoroughly before I leave.
 Why?
 Because after a long trip away, I hate coming back to a filthy house.
 It’s a psychological thing.

 Don’t forget to make arrangements for your fur babies!